GlowstoneMC/Glowstone/README.md

    else who has contributed to Lightstone.
  * All the people behind [Gradle](http://gradle.org) and [Java](http://java.oracle.com).
+ * The [Bukkit](http://bukkit.org) team for their outstandingly well-designed plugin API.
  * [Notch](http://mojang.com/notch) and all the other people at [Mojang](http://mojang.com) - for making such an awesome game in the first place!